 The Maryland Board of Nursing issues licenses to registered nurses, practical nurses, and advanced practice registered nurses.
 You can get a Maryland nursing license by exam or by endorsement.
 Further information on how to apply is available on the Maryland Board of Nursing website.

 Maryland Nursing License by Exam

-To obtain a nursing license by Exam in Maryland, first, you must graduate from an approved nursing program.
+To obtain a nursing license by Exam, first, you must graduate from an approved nursing program.
 Then, after completing the education component, you can apply for a nursing license by submitting the following to the board of nursing in Maryland.

 - application and required fees

 - a background check with fingerprints